 field General function GA usage discontinuity_indicator Indicates if there is a discontinuity in the PCR values that will be received from this packet onwards.
 This happens when bit streams are spliced.
-This flag should be used at the receiver to change the phase of the local clock.
-As defined for local program insertion.
-See section 2.2.3. random_access_indicator Indicates that the packet contains data that can serve as random access point into the bit stream.
+This flag should be used at the receiver to change the phase of the local clock. random_access_indicator Indicates that the packet contains data that can serve as random access point into the bit stream.
 As an example, these can correspond to the start of sequence header information in the GA video bit stream.
 As defined.
-See section 2.2.2. elementary_stream priority_indicator Logical indication of priority of the data being transmitted in the packet.
+See section 5.2.2.2. elementary_stream priority_indicator Logical indication of priority of the data being transmitted in the packet.
 Not used.
 If set it is ignored at a GA decoder.

-As mentioned earlier, the other components of the adaptation header appear based on the state of the flags shown in Fig. 5.5.
+As mentioned earlier, the other components of the adaptation header appear based on the state of the flags shown in Fig. 5.5.2.
 The order in which these components appear in the bit stream is the same as the order of the flags.
 Based on the type of adaptation header information being conveyed, the data in these fields may be either fixed length or variable length.
 These fields are described in detail next.

 5.5.2.1.
-The PCR and OPCR fields
+The PCR and OPCR fields (Modified 12-07-94)